Computing Isomorphisms between Products of Supersingular Elliptic Curves: Introduction

-Finally, we provide a proof-of-concept implementation in the computer algebra software \texttt{Magma}, which demonstrates some of the algorithms presented in this paper.
-In those files we only provide the quaternionic part of the isomorphisms, meaning that we output four ideals $\{I_{ij}\}_{1\leq i,j\leq 2}$, which are kernel ideals of four isogenies $\varphi_{I_{ij}}$, which form a matrix that represents an isomorphism.
-This implementation is available at the following url: \url{https://gitlab.inria.fr/superspecial-surfaces-isomorphisms/experiments}.
-To recover the isogenies, one can use \textsf{IdealToIsogeny} algorithms, described for example in~\cite{2DWest,IdealToIsogeny_ON}.
+To demonstrate some of the algorithms presented in this paper, we provide a proof-of-concept implementation in the computer algebra software \texttt{Magma}, freely available at~\cite{artifact}.
+We only compute the quaternionic part of the isomorphisms, meaning that we output four ideals $\{I_{ij}\}_{1\leq i,j\leq 2}$, which are kernel ideals of four isogenies $\varphi_{I_{ij}}$, which form a matrix that represents an isomorphism.
+To recover the isogenies, one can use \textsf{IdealToIsogeny} algorithms, described for example in~\cite{2DWest,IdealToIsogeny_ON}; see also~\cite[Lem.~4]{GalPetSil17} which provides a general polynomial-time complexity bound for this step.